kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(f\) Unless otherwise prescribed, in determining the accelerate-stop distances, takeoff flight paths, takeoff distances, and landing distances, changes in the airplane's configuration, speed, power, and thrust, must be made in accordance with procedures established by the applicant for operation in service.

-\(g\) Procedures for the execution of balked landings and missed approaches associated with the conditions prescribed in §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.119   Landing climb: All-engines-operating.|§25.119]] and 25.121(d) must be established.
+\(g\) Procedures for the execution of balked landings and missed approaches associated with the conditions prescribed in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.119   Landing climb: All-engines-operating.|§§25.119]] and 25.121(d) must be established.

 \(h\) The procedures established under paragraphs (f) and (g) of this section must—